spacepilot121/pricingmodel/README.md

 Open `index.html` directly in a modern browser or serve it from any static web server.
 No build tooling or backend services are required.

+## Live preview

+GitHub Pages can serve the calculator from the repository root (`/index.html`) or from the optional `docs/` copy used by the Pages default configuration.
+Visit `https://spacepilot121.github.io/pricingmodel/` to land directly on the calculator UI.

 ## CSV export tips

 - The CSV includes key selectors such as platform, deliverable, creator size, language, vertical, and counts of creators/content.